Online Universal Dirichlet Factor Portfolios: Abstract

 \section{Abstract}

-We revisit the online portfolio allocation problem and propose universal portfolios that use factor weighing to produce portfolios that out-perform uniform dirichlet allocation schemes.
-We show a few analytical results on the lower bounds of portfolio growth when the returns are known to follow a factor model.
-We also show analytically that factor weighted dirichlet sampled portfolios dominate the wealth generated by uniformly sampled dirichlet portfolios.
+We revisit the problem of online portfolio allocation first introduced by Cover.
+We propose factor weighing of the dirichlet sampling to construct universal portfolios that out-perform those using uniform dirichlet sampling.
+When the returns follow a factor model, we establish a lower bound on the average portfolio growth rate.
+We analytically establish that the wealth generated by the factor weighted dirichlet sampled portfolios dominate the wealth generated by the uniformly sampled Dirichlet portfolios.
 We corroborate our analytical results with empirical studies on equity markets that are known to be driven by factors.